-To become an Arizona notary you must meet all of the requirements listed below:
+To become an Arizona notary public, a person must meet all of the requirements listed below:

 - Be 18 years or older